-In early spring, Northern California is abloom.
+Early spring is wild rapini season in Northern California.
 Vast fields of canary yellow wild mustard, or the dappled white and lavender of wild radishes, brighten up our lives as our days grow warmer and the light lingers longer.
 Yes, these are, to most people, weeds.

 Not to me.
 To me they are one of the most bountiful harvests of the year — only to enjoy them, you must catch these “weeds” at precisely the right moment.